Engineering Notes by Oriental Motor

 • Lower Power Consumption

-Due to increasing importance in reducing power consumption (see IE3 or NEMA Premium Efficiency), efficiency is now one of the most important factors to consider when choosing a gear motor.
+Due to increasing importance in reducing power consumption, efficiency is now one of the most important factors to consider when choosing a gear motor.
 Since motors already have a long life, choosing an efficient gearhead to go with the motor makes a lot of sense in reducing maintenance costs.

 Since hypoid gears run cooler due to minimized sliding friction, there is little to do to keep them running at peak performance.
 There is no need to replace lubricants because the grease is meant to last the lifetime of the gear motor.
 This can help eliminate downtime and increase productivity.
 In addition, cooling fins, breather holes and other peripherals used for cooling is eliminated, contributing to lower operating costs.